kyledshapka/MagneTec/README.md

 We are going to do a web-based game-esque thing.
 Specifically, we are going to emulate a fridge door.
 With poetry magnets on it.
 In a web browser.
 Over the Internet.
 Anyone can play.

 # Objective:
-It ends up being a multi-user interactive fridge door with poetry magnets on it, over the web.
+A multi-user interactive fridge door with poetry magnets on it, over the web.
 * Make a 2000x2000 or so pixel canvas in the browser, and on that canvas,
 * Create little draggable boxes with words in them (magnets).
 * The text for the words and their (x,y) locations will come from a webserver, encoded in JSON format (spec to follow).